dev-smashik/dev-smashik/README.md

 <div>
 <h2>About Me</h2>
 <p align="justify">
 Greetings!
 I'm Sheikh Muhammad Ashik, a Computer Science and Engineering student at Asia Pacific University.
 I'm proficient in competitive programming, UI/UX, and Graphics design, as well as a skilled Capture the Flag player and content writer.
 I thrive at building collaborative situations because of my leadership characteristics.
 My programming skills include C/C++, Python, SQL, and Java.
-As a lifelong student and tech lover, I'm committed to remaining up to date on the latest developments, making innovation a constant in my journey."
+As a lifelong student and tech lover, I'm committed to remaining up to date on the latest developments, making innovation a constant in my journey.
 </p>
 </div>